vanbou/MFRAN/README.md

 If you have enough RAM (>= 32GB), you can use ``--ext bin`` argument to pack all DIV2K images in one binary file.

+After downloading the training set and the test set, copy the absolute path of DIV2K and fill it with --dir_data in option.py.

+Meanwhile, fill the absolute path of benchmark with --dir_demo in option.py

 ## How  To Train